Cognitive Behavioural Therapy (CBT)

 How CBT Works

 CBT is based on a simple but powerful idea: the way we think influences how we feel and how we act.
-Together, we explore patterns such as:
+This approach combines elements of cognitive therapy and behavioral therapy to support lasting change.
+Together, Collaborative Therapy explore patterns such as:

 • Negative self-talk (e.g., “I’m not good enough”)